naologic/ecommerce-storefront-b2b/README.md

 ## Running
 Run `npm run serve:ssr` to serve it locally `http://localhost:4000/`.

+## Connecting API
+To connect the API you need to update the url and api token in the code.

+Go to `src.environment.prod.ts`
+1. set `API.server.url` to `API URL value from Workspace`
+2. set `API.naoToken` to `token value from Tokens`

 ## Deployment as a static page
 Static pages offer great performance at low cost and auto-scale with the number of requests.